Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Introduction

-(3) The computation of the values in $\mat A''$ does not require taking the squares of the input values, as done by the Givens QR decomposition.
-This means less rounding errors that would otherwise appear when squaring very large or very small input values.
+We observe the following four key points: \begin{enumerate}[(1)] \item The matrix $\mat A''$ has only $p+q$ non-zero values.
+We do not need to represent all zero rows as they are not part of the result $\mat R$. \item The values in $\mat A''$ can be computed in one pass over $\mat S$ and $\mat T$.
+We need to compute: $\sqrt{p}$, $\sqrt{q}$, and the values $s'_1, \ldots, s'_p,t'_1,\ldots,t'_q$. \item Our linear-time computation of the non-zero entries in $\mat A''$ yields the same result as quadratically many Givens rotations. \item We see in Sec.\@~\ref{sec:rotations-products} that the computation of the values in $\mat A''$ does not require taking the squares of the input values, as done by the Givens QR decomposition.
+This means less rounding errors that would otherwise appear when squaring very large or very small input values. \end{enumerate}

-(4) Our linear-time computation of the non-zero entries in $\mat A''$ yields the same result as quadratically many Givens rotations.

-A post-processing step further brings $\mat A''$ into the sought upper-triangular matrix $\mat R$ by applying a sequence of $p+q-3$ rotations to zero all but the top three non-zero values.
+So far, $\mat A''$ is not upper-triangular.
+We obtain $\mat R$ from $\mat A''$ using a post-processing step that applies a sequence of $p+q-3$ rotations to zero all but the top three remaining non-zero values.

-To sum up, \Figaro only needs $\bigO(p+q)$ time to compute $\mat R$ in our example.
-Including post-processing, the number of necessary computations of squares, square roots, multiplications and divisions is at most $4(p+q)$, $3(p+q)$, $17(p+q)$ and $6(p+q)$, respectively.
-In contrast, the Givens QR decomposition working on the materialized Cartesian product takes $\bigO(pq)$ time and computes $4pq$ squares, $2pq$ square roots, $16pq$ multiplications and $4pq$ divisions.
+In summary, \Figaro needs $\bigO(p+q)$ time to compute $\mat R$ in our example.
+Including post-processing, the number of needed squares, square roots, multiplications and divisions is at most $4(p+q)$, $3(p+q)$, $17(p+q)$ and $6(p+q)$, respectively.
+In contrast, the Givens QR decomposition works on the materialized Cartesian product and needs $\bigO(pq)$ time and computes $4pq$ squares, $2pq$ square roots, $16pq$ multiplications and $4pq$ divisions.

-The linear-time behaviour of \Figaro holds for matrices defined by any acyclic join over arbitrary relations.
+The linear-time behaviour of \Figaro holds not only for the example of a Cartesian product, but for matrices defined by any acyclic join over arbitrary relations.
 In contrast, the runtime of any algorithm, which works on the materialized join output, as well as its square, square root, multiplication, and division computations are proportional to the size of the join output.